 “I guess now might be a good time to tell you that I had a prophetic dream about you.”

-“I was in the bathroom of a crashing plane making out with the stewardess…who said her name was Sam.”
+“I was in the bathroom of a crashing plane, making out with a stewardess…who said her name was Sam.”

 “But I didn’t tell you my name until today.”